oscarmillar1991-jpg/oscarmillar1991.github.io/index.md

 Author, Ghostwriter and Editor.

 ## About me
-I specialise in lifestyle,
-smart-thinking, sport and comedy books.
+I specialise in smart-thinking, sport and comedy books.
-Reach out to discuss your project.
-Whatever stage you are at.

-See the projects page for examples of my past work.
+See the [projects](projects.md) page for examples of my past work.

 ## Contact